madetech/handbook/guides/welfare/raising_an_issue.md

 If a grievance cannot be settled informally, the employee should raise it formally with management, using the formal grievance procedure.

-- Step 1: Employee should write a letter or email to the Head of People setting out the details of your grievance and how it might be resolved.
+- Step 1: Employee should write a letter or email to people@madetech.com setting out the details of your grievance and how it might be resolved.
 - Step 2: Made Tech will then arrange a formal meeting to discuss the issue as soon as possible.
 The employee has the right to bring a companion* with them.
 Made Tech may choose to adjourn the meeting to investigate the issue further.
 - Step 3: Made Tech will then decide what action, if any, to take.
 The decision, and a full explanation of how the decision was reached, will be communicated to the employee, in writing, without unreasonable delay.
 - Step 4: The employee then has the right to appeal any such decision.
 The appeal will be heard as quickly as possible, and efforts will be made to involve impartial members of staff or staff who have not already been a part of the grievance procedure.
 The outcome of the appeal will be communicated in writing.